mjakob-gh/jailer/README.md

 # jailer

-A script to build FreeBSD jails from pkgbase (see https://github.com/mjakob-gh/build-freebsd-system) or basecore (see https://github.com/mjakob-gh/create-basecore-pkg).
+A script to build FreeBSD jails from pkgbase (see https://github.com/mjakob-gh/build-freebsd-system) or basecore (see https://github.com/mjakob-gh/create-basecore-pkg) package(s).

 ## Installation
-Make sure, you have access to a pkgbase and/or basecore repository an it is/they are enabled (```pkg -vv```).
+Make sure, you have access to a pkgbase and/or basecore repository and it is/they are enabled (```pkg -vv```).
 You can, of course, change the names of paths, names, etc. but dont forget to use the correct ones in ```/usr/local/etc/jailer.conf```

 clone the repository to the directory jailer: